frontity/docs/architecture/README.md

 In the Frontity Architecture, WordPress is used as a [headless CMS](https://css-tricks.com/what-is-a-headless-cms/) and we use Frontity to generate the final HTML that is displayed in the browser.
 This means that WordPress is used just for managing the content.

-* Frontity uses the WP API to retrieve content and generate the final HTML.
+* Frontity uses the WordPress REST-API to retrieve content and it then generates the final HTML.
 * Frontity is also able to generate AMP pages with the same React code and CSS.

 ![](../.gitbook/assets/direct-to-frontity.png)

-This architecture requires **a PHP Server for WordPress and a Node Server for Frontity**, as well as a new domain for your WordPress site as the main one will be used by Frontity.
+This solution requires **a PHP Server for WordPress and a Node Server for Frontity**, as well as a new domain for your WordPress site as the main one will be used by Frontity, although you can use a sub-domain on your existing domain.

 Some advantages of this approach:

-- Perfect fit for users with free WP.com blogs (myblog.wordpress.com)
+- Perfect fit for users with free wordpress.com blogs (e.g. myblog.wordpress.com)
 - Fastest server side rendering (no useless WordPress request needed).

 Some things to take into account:
 - Users need to change their WordPress domain.
-- A Frontity server is needed (besides the WP one)
+- A node server to run Frontity is needed (besides the WP one)
 - The server side rendering is still slow if the WordPress site is slow, so it may need a cache layer on top.

 ### Server hostings